Ahmad Al-Fahad Al-Ahmed Al-Sabah

+Sheikh Ahmad Al-Fahad Al-Ahmed Al-Jaber Al-Sabah (أحمد الفهد الأحمد الجابر الصباح; born 12 August 1963), also known as Ahmad Al-Fahad, is a controversial Kuwaiti politician, ruling family member, and former sports administrator.

+His career has been marred by controversy, including a fraud conviction in a Swiss court on 10 September 2021.
+This led to his resignation from the Olympic Council of Asia, where he previously served as president, and his suspension from the International Olympic Committee.
+His involvement in the Olympic Council of Asia and International Olympic Committee extended until 2023 when he was banned due to election interference.
+Additionally, he was a member of the FIFA Council from 2015 to 2017 but resigned following his implication in the FIFA bribery scandal.

 Education and career

 Government Service

 Ahmed was educated at Kuwait University and the Kuwait Military Academy, and attained the rank of major in the Kuwaiti Army.

 He was appointed Kuwait's minister of information in 2000, and acting minister of oil in 2001.
 In February 2002, he was appointed minister of oil.
 After Emir Sheikh Jaber died and Sheikh Sabah became Emir, he remained at that position under Sheikh Nasser Al-Mohammed's government.
 Ahmed served as Secretary General of OPEC in 2005, and was appointed the director of the National Security Agency in July 2006.

-In June 2011, then deputy prime minister and minister of housing affairs, Sheikh Ahmad Al-Fahad, resigned in order to avoid grilling by MPs Marzouq Al-Ghanim and Adel Al-Saraawi over alleged misconduct in government contracts.
+In June 2011, then deputy prime minister and minister of housing affairs, Sheikh Ahmad Al-Fahad resigned in order to avoid grilling by MPs Marzouq Al-Ghanim and Adel Al-Saraawi over alleged misconduct in government contracts.

+On 18 June 2023, Ahmad was appointed Kuwait's Minister of Defense.
+He held this position until 17 January 2024.

 Sports

-Ahmed has undertaken numerous sporting positions and has been the president of the Olympic Council of Asia since 1991 a member of the IOC since 1992, was the president of the Kuwait Olympic Committee, chairman of the Afro Asian Games Council, vice president of the International Handball Federation, president of Asian Handball Federation, senior vice president of the Islamic Solidarity Sports Federation, honorary president of several Kuwaiti, Arab and Asian clubs and is also a member of International Relations and Olympic Solidarity Commission of the IOC.
+Ahmed has undertaken numerous sporting positions and was the president of the Olympic Council of Asia from 1991 to 2022, a member of the IOC since 1992, was the president of the Kuwait Olympic Committee, chairman of the Afro Asian Games Council, vice president of the International Handball Federation, president of Asian Handball Federation, senior vice president of the Islamic Solidarity Sports Federation, honorary president of several Kuwaiti, Arab and Asian clubs and was also a member of International Relations and Olympic Solidarity Commission of the IOC.

 He also served as coach of the Kuwait national football team.
 After a failed Asian Cup qualifying campaign in 2006 he launched a tirade against group-winners, Australia, claiming that the AFC should revoke their admission to the Asian continental competition.

-Ahmed has been president of the Association of National Olympic Committees since April 2012 and implemented a statistical system for athletes under advise of Charles E Milander.
+Ahmed served as the president of the Association of National Olympic Committees from April 2012 until November 2018, when he resigned following charges of fraud in Switzerland.
+During his presidency, he implemented a statistical system for athletes, which was developed under the advice of Charles E. Milander.